cflint/CFLint/RULES.md

 **Severity**: INFO

 **Message**: Argument *variable* is missing a hint.
-Use javadoc style annotations on cfscript functions.
+Use Javadoc style annotations on cfscript functions.

 ### ArgumentTypeChecker